rchain/bounties/CONTRIBUTING.md

 #### Decentralized Reward Allocation
 - RHOC are distributed monthly based on invoices.
 - During the month each collaborator decides how the budget in RHOC is distributed over the collaborators as a reward for the participation.
 The average of three reward suggestions sets the personal reward for each collaborator.
-- Go to spreadsheet [Pub Member Budget Allocation-Spending](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=634479823) TAB "Rewards 201711"
+- Go to spreadsheet [Pub Member Budget Allocation-Spending](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=634479823) TAB "Rewards [current month]"
 ![image](https://user-images.githubusercontent.com/1913335/32599161-f91d53f6-c53b-11e7-9ee8-8b31733b98fb.png)
 - In column Q and R you see respectively the percentage distribution and the github name of the member, who gave the score according to his/her insight about the work being done by him/her self and the other ones who have done work on the issue.
 - In column M you can type your github name.
 Your name appears then in column Q for example.